-Where is Mental Health & Addiction Services unit at El Camino Health?
+Q: Where is Scrivner Center for Mental Health & Addiction Services unit at El Camino Health?

-It’s located in the old main hospital of the Mountain View campus, on One South.
+A: It’s located on the Mountain View campus, in Taube Pavilion.
 There are two secure sections within the unit: acute care and intensive care.

 - Three days of clothing (there’s an on-site washer and dryer).
 Clothing should be without drawstrings, belts or ties.